plerohellec/logfile_interval/README.md

 * pos:  the position of the captured field in the regex matched data
 * aggregator : the aggregation mode for this field
 * conversion: the parser will convert the field to an integer or a float when building the parsed record
 * group_by: group_by value is the name of another field.
-The aggregator will apply the aggregator to this field for each distinct value found in the other field.
+Values will be aggregated for each 'name', 'group_by' pair.

 #### Aggregator types and options
 * timestamp: the timestamp field will be used to determine to which interval the line belongs, each line MUST have a timestamp